 Workspace will be related to individual circumstances.
-If undertaking experimental work, you will be provided with bench space in a laboratory.
-If undertaking theoretical research, you will have shared office space.
+If undertaking experimental work, you will be provided with bench space in a laboratory and write up space.

-4. What IT support/ library facilities/ experimental facilities will be available?
+4. What IT support/library facilities/experimental facilities will be available?

-You will have access to your host Department's IT support and University Library services such as the Radcliffe Science Library and the Cairns Library, and experimental facilities are available as appropriate to the research topic.
-The provision of other resources specific to your project should be agreed with your supervisor as a part of the planning stages of the agreed project.
+You will have access to:

+- IT support via the University Computing Services - Library services such as the Radcliffe Science Library and the Cairns Library - Training courses via the Oxford Learning Institute - Experimental facilities as appropriate to the research topic

+The provision of other resources specific to your project should be agreed with your Laboratory Mentor and lab rotation supervisor(s) as a part of the planning stages of the agreed project.